A fellow ain't got a soul of his own, just a little piece of a big soul,

 The notion of collective learning fits well with Jewish principles of mutual responsibility, just as the possibility of cooperative healing is suitable for every culture and way of life.

-This manuscript is inspired by Mendel’s experiences as an Orthodox Jewish educator and psychotherapist.
-As an individual, couples, and group therapist, Mendel has helped adults and children to become more self-aware and capable of meeting their life challenges.
+This manuscript is inspired by my experiences as an Orthodox Jewish educator and psychotherapist.
+As an individual, couples, and group psychotherapist, I have helped adults and children to become more self-aware and capable of meeting their life challenges.
 Training in child-centered play therapy, EMDR, and the treatment of domestic violence contribute to my informed perspective on trauma and family dynamics.

 My culturally sensitive workshops integrate teaching and group therapy to affect behavioral change in emotionally isolated men.
 I encourage these men to take emotional risks, be courageous in self-disclosure, and identify with others in need.

-Originally from New York City, Mendel today lives in Jerusalem with his wife and five children.
-His essays have appeared in The New York Times, The Washington Post, The Jerusalem Post, JTA, Forward, Jewish Journal, and Mishpacha, among other publications.
+Originally from New York City, I live today in Jerusalem with my wife and family.
+My personal essays have appeared in The New York Times, The Washington Post, The Jerusalem Post, JTA, Forward, Jewish Journal, and Mishpacha, among other publications.
+My professional writing can be found in the International Journal of Group Psychotherapy.